-- Feasibility of proton versus photon RT, including reason for randomisation, accept of therapy, completing the RT as planned, geographical discrepancies having PT, delay in having RT - 2.
-Robustness of PT and photon RT in patients operated with mastectomy, lumpectomy and reconstructions.
+Feasibility of proton versus photon RT, including reason for randomisation, accept of therapy, completing the RT as planned, geographical discrepancies having PT, delay in having RT

+- Robustness of PT and photon RT in patients operated with mastectomy, lumpectomy and reconstructions.
 All patients included in trial will have minimum weekly conebeam CT scans for image guided RT.
 The conebeam CT will be used to evaluate the influence from variations in anatomy during the RT course - 3.
 Cine photos of intra fractional cardiac position measured on tangential photon fields.
 These evaluations aim at reporting incidental unplanned radiation of the heart.
 Results will be reported from patients treated at departments equipped with this technique.
 There is no extra radiation dose to the patient, and no prolonged treatment time. - 4.
 All patients in this trial are treated with 40 Gy/15 fr or 50 Gy/25 fr or other DBCG accepted doses and fractionation schemes and protons and photons.
 There may be different biological effects from hypo- versus normofractionation, thus a higher risk of reconstruction failure in patients treated with hypofractionation has been reported from an American breast cancer cohort treated with immediate breast reconstruction and post-operative radiation with either photon or proton (13).
 RT QA and influence from different fractionations will be investigated.

 The details of these RT QA studies are planned by physicists involved in the trial (thus working at DCPT and/or referring RT departments), and the DBCG RT Committee must be informed and preferably involved in these studies.
-It is important to state that no extra imaging is carried out as part of this trial (except if the patient participates in the PET or the cardiac CT scan substudies).
+A Statistical Analysis Plan will be developed by a DBCG group engaged in the trial, and this SAP defines when publication from the RT QA is acceptable.
+It is important to state that no extra imaging is carried out as part of this trial (except if the patient participates in the PET or the cardiac CT scan sub-studies).
 The imaging included in the RT QA analyses is imaging made related to treatment planning or verification.